 LOUISVILLE, Ky.
 (AP) — The Latest on the 148th running of the Kentucky Derby (all times EDT):

-Bettors are throwing their money behind Epicenter and Taiba, toppling Zandon as Kentucky Derby favorite less than 75 minutes before the scheduled 6:57 p.m. post time.
+Bettors are throwing their money behind Epicenter and Taiba, toppling Zandon as Kentucky Derby favorite less than three hours before the scheduled 6:57 p.m. post time.

 Spectators have crammed in to the first full Kentucky Derby since the coronavirus pandemic began, standing shoulder-to-shoulder in lines to place their bets and buy mint juleps.

 Churchill Downs was packed by early afternoon, hours before the biggest race of the day.

 For two years, the pandemic upended the typical extravagance of Derby Day.
 The 2020 running was delayed until Labor Day weekend and held without spectators.
 Last year’s race strictly limited the number of tickets sold.
 This year, Churchill Downs hoped to again surpass 150,000, its pre-pandemic numbers.